 Home Bar Plans

-These home bar plans are designed to hold a small refrigerator on the left and glass shelves on the right.
-This particular buffet style of bar designs stands next to a wall and has front access to the refrigerator and shelves.
+These home bar plans have a space for a small refrigerator on the left and glass shelves on the right.
+This particular buffet-style bar design stands next to a wall and has front access to the refrigerator and shelves.

 Home Bar Plans